 Mercy’s residential program is voluntary, biblically based, and completely free of charge to young women ages 13-28.
 It uses proven methods and counselors, lasts approximately six months, and features a multi-dimensional approach to heal body, mind, and spirit.
 We address the root causes of the issues women face, rather than merely medicating symptoms or modifying external behavior.
 Our goal is to help residents permanently stop destructive cycles, discover purpose for their lives, and become productive and thriving individuals.
 Learn more

-Our outreach programs are based on the same biblically based, life-transforming principles used by Mercy homes for over 30 years in helping troubled young women find lasting freedom and live an empowered Christian life.
+Mercy Multiplied’s outreach activities are designed to educate leaders, equip individuals, and empower churches.
+Our programs and resources are based on the same biblically based, life-transforming principles used by Mercy homes for over 30 years in helping troubled young women find lasting freedom and live an empowered Christian life.

 - MPower Workshops are two days of comprehensive training designed to educate, equip and empower participants to support others who are struggling with life-controlling issues like eating disorders, self-harm, and abuse.
 Learn more